alexanderantonov25/Cask/README.md

 # Cask
-React Native app for location and QR-Code
+React Native app for Location and QR-Code on both iOS and Android

 ## Install
 npm install